The following page is a two column layout. Page sections are identified with headers. The footer contains update and contact information.

 UW-Milwaukee is a great Wisconsin university in a great Wisconsin city!
 It's a place to get a University of Wisconsin education while living in the cultural and commercial heart of the state.

 The University of Wisconsin – Milwaukee is the first choice for those seeking access to success in Wisconsin.
-The student body of around 30,000—which includes more Wisconsin residents than any other university in the state—is attracted to the distinctive array of programs UWM offers including Wisconsin’s only school of the arts and school of architecture and urban planning.
+The student body of more than 27,000—which includes more Wisconsin residents than any other university in the state—is attracted to the distinctive array of programs UWM offers including Wisconsin’s only school of the arts and school of architecture and urban planning.
 UWM proudly serves the state with the largest colleges of nursing and health sciences, far-ranging programs to educate the next generation of business leaders, engineers, scientists and teachers.
 For more about UWM, located just blocks from beautiful Lake Michigan, visit http://www4.uwm.edu/about_uwm/index.cfm.

 You want a great education and a promising future.
 Find out what makes UWM and Milwaukee great places to study and live.